kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/vim-floaterm/README.md

 replace `vim/nvim` with `floaterm`, i.e., `floaterm somefile.txt`

-**❗️Note**: This should works both in neovim and vim, but if you are using neovim, please make sure [neovim-remote](https:
-//github.com/mhinz/neovim-remote) has been installed.
+**❗️Note**: This should works both in neovim and vim, but if you are using neovim, make sure [neovim-remote](https://github.com/mhinz/neovim-remote) has been installed.
 You can install it via
 pip:

 ```sh
 pip install neovim-remote
 ```

+P.S. [#208](https://github.com/voldikss/vim-floaterm/issues/208#issuecomment-747829311) describes how to use `gf` in the floating terminal window.

 ![](https://user-images.githubusercontent.com/20282795/91380257-27750280-e857-11ea-8d49-d760c009fee0.gif)

-### git
+#### git

 See `g:floaterm_gitcommit` option.